wesley-shi/slate/source/index.html.md

 name | A name to identify the labeling function description | A description for the labeling function key | A unique key for this function.
-If a new function uses this key, it will replace the previous function nodes | An array of node keys the labeling funtion will be assigned under.
-All nodes in array should be in the same hierarchy
+If a new function uses this key, it will replace the previous function node | The lowest level node in a hierarchy this labeling function will resolve

 ### URL Parameters